Differentiable Tree Search Network: Experiments

 \subsubsection{Training Datasets}

+We use a behavior policy, which can be \textit{optimal or sub-optimal}, to collect the offline training dataset.
+An optimal policy generates a dataset with lower noise and a cleaner training signal, leading to a stable learning process.
+In contrast, a sub-optimal policy produces a noisier dataset, which consequently restricts the quality of the policy that the agent can learn.
+The choice of the behavior policy depends on domain-specific requirements and the resources available for data collection.
+Our evaluations explore datasets generated using both optimal (in the Navigation domain) and sub-optimal (in the Procgen domain) behavior policies.

-We used an expert/optimal policy to collect the offline training dataset.
-The training dataset, $\mathcal{D}$, consists of expert trajectories generated using the expert policy $\pi^*$, where each trajectory is defined as a series of $T$ tuples, each comprising the state observed, action taken, reward observed, and the target Q-value of the observed state, denoted as $(s_{t},a_{t},r_{t},Q_{t})$.
-The target Q-value for state $s_{t}$ can be computed by adding the rewards obtained in the trajectory from timestep $t$ onwards, i.e. $Q_{t} = Q^{\pi^*} (s_{t}) = \sum_{i=t}^T {r_{i}}$.
-For our experiments, we collected 1000 trajectories for each test domain.
+The training dataset, $\mathcal{D}$, consists of trajectories generated using the behavior policy $\pi_B$, where each trajectory, $\tau_i$, is defined as a series of $T$ tuples, each comprising the state observed, action taken, reward observed, and the corresponding Q-value of the observed state, denoted as $\tau_i = \Big\{(s_{t,i},\ a_{t,i},\ r_{t,i},\ Q_{t,i})\Big\}_{t=0}^{T}$.
+The Q-value for state $s_{t,i}$ can be computed by adding the rewards obtained in the trajectory from timestep $t$ onwards, i.e. $Q_{t,i} = \sum_{j=t}^T {r_{j,i}}$.
+We limit the number of trajectories to $1000$ for each domain to evaluate the sample complexity and generalization capabilities of each method.